Allure Waikiki

 No analysis available

-I searched for terms such as 'coin laundry', 'coin-op', 'quarters', 'paid laundry', and 'card operated' and found no references.
-The remarks emphasize in-unit laundry rather than any paid community laundry.
+Searched remarks for terms such as 'coin laundry', 'paid laundry', 'coin-op', 'quarters', and 'card operated' and found no mentions.
+Listings generally reference in-unit laundry or building racks/storage but not paid community laundry.

-I searched the public remarks for phrases like 'laundry on each floor', 'laundry room on every floor', and 'floor-by-floor laundry' but found none.
-Multiple listings mention in-unit washers/dryers, which suggests common floor-by-floor laundry is not referenced in the remarks.
+Searched remarks for phrases like 'laundry on each floor', 'laundry room on every floor', and 'floor-by-floor laundry' and found none.
+Multiple listings emphasize in-unit washer/dryer but do not describe community laundry on each floor.

 No analysis available